-Visions for Creative Housing Solutions was incorporated as a 501c3 nonprofit organization in 2014.
-Visions quickly became a recognized leader in providing permanent housing and wrap-around supports for Upper Valley adults with developmental and similar disabilities.
-Living among a caring circle of friends, with individualized support services, enables each Visions resident to lead an engaged and fulfilled life as a contributing member of our community.
-Each Visions resident has their own living space in shared or individual apartments or houses, and each of our three locations also include common areas and family-style evening meals that encourage and help to sustain the mutually supportive community of residents that distinguishes the Visions model.
+Visions for Creative Housing Solutions was incorporated as a 501c3 nonprofit organization in 2014 and quickly became a recognized leader in providing supported housing and community engagement opportunities for Upper Valley adults with developmental and similar disabilities.
+Living among a caring circle of friends, with individualized support services, encourages each Visions resident to lead an engaged and fulfilled life as a contributing member of our community.
+Each Visions resident has their own living space in shared or individual apartments or houses, and each of our three locations includes common areas and family-style evening meals that encourage and help to sustain the mutually supportive community of residents that distinguishes life at Visions.

 “As I have met with individuals and families, one theme is universal: the need for home and companionship.
 What is unique about Visions is carefully considered community ties, personal supports, and opportunities for participation in meaningful purpose.
 Visions for Creative Housing Solutions does this in the best manner possible… joining together and making possible for all persons the communities that we all wish for.”